 Keep reading to see what your other options are for giving your tree new life after the holiday season.

-- Use it for (Outdoor) Firewood: If you have a wood-burning stove in your house, you should not burn your tree.
-That’s because the tree has not been treated to eliminate creosote, a chemical that builds up in trees and burns too hot for indoor fires.
+- Use it for (Outdoor) Firewood: If you have a wood-burning stove in your house, try to refrain from using your tree as firewood inside.
+That’s because the tree has not been treated to eliminate creosote, which is a chemical that builds up in trees and burns too hot for indoor fires.
 However, it’s safe to use your old tree for kindling in your outdoor fire pit!
-If you cover the tree so it stays dry throughout the winter, you can be roasting smores over it come summer.
+If you cover the tree so it stays dry throughout the winter, you can be roasting s’mores over it come summer.

 - Create a Winter Coat for Your Plants: Pine bows make great insulators to help your plants survive the winter.
 Just lay them over top!

 - Recycle It: Check the details in your city.
 Some offer curbside recycling, but many don’t.
-In that case, most cities offer a location where you can bring your tree and have it recycled when you’re finished.
+In that case, most cities offer a location where you can drop off your tree and have it recycled when the time comes.

-- Spruce Up Your Fish Tank: It may sound weird, but think about it.
+- Spruce Up Your Fish Tank: It may sound weird because you’ve never heard of it before, but think about it.
 Pine branches fall into bodies of water all the time!
 Clean small branches thoroughly, and place them in the tank to create a safe haven for your pet to relax and hide.

-- Edging for Your Walkway: Chop the tree trunk into 2-inch disks to create rustic, DIY edging for your flower beds or walkway.
+- Edge Your Walkway: Chop the tree trunk into 2-inch disks to create rustic, DIY edging for your flower beds or walkway.

 - Start a Compost Pile: You can compost your tree!
 In fact, it makes a great first item for a new compost pile.
 Also, for more composting info, head over to our composting guide.